Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry

 It is important to note that, this full $SO(3)$ compensation is only achievable because our LiDAR project individual point $p_i$ independently from other points in the set.
 In the case of a traditional camera or a commercially available LiDAR like Velodyne, The entire set of $p_i$ can be viewed as being projected as a group and correlate to each other.
-In these other sensors, Full $SO(3)$ compensation is not achievable, even if the sensors are mounted to the robot by a universal joint with 2 degree of freedom $\alpha,\beta$.
-But we will also analyze this special case of grouped points re-projection, since our LiDAR can achieve this 2-axis only compensation.
+In these other sensors, Full $SO(3)$ compensation is not achievable, even if the sensors are mounted to the robot by a universal joint with 2 degree-of-freedoms $\alpha,\beta$.
+But we will also analyze this special case of grouped points re-projection since our LiDAR can achieve this 2-axis-only compensation.